Metadata To File

 • Node Name - This editable field contains a default node name that appears in the workflow under the node icon.
 Use this field to specify a meaningful name for the node that indicates its use in the workflow.

 • Description - Enter an optional description for this node.
 A description can help you remember the purpose of the node in the workflow or distinguish nodes from each other.
-If the description is long, you can hover the mouse over the field to read its entire contents.

 • Help - To access Dispatcher Online Help, click this button.